Mooresville Moors: North Carolina League (1937–1942)

-The Mooresville Moors placed 4th in the 1940 North Carolina State League regular season standings and advanced to the league Finals.
+The Mooresville Moors placed fourth in the 1940 North Carolina State League regular season standings and advanced to the league Finals.
 With a regular season record of 60–51 under manager John Hicks.
-Finishing 4.5 games behind the 1st place Kannapolis Towelers, Mooresville qualified for the Playoffs.
+Finishing 4.5 games behind the first place Kannapolis Towelers, Mooresville qualified for the playoffs.
 In the Playoffs, the Mooresville Moors swept the Salisbury Giants in 3 games.
 In the Finals, the Lexington Indians won the title, defeating Mooresville 4 games to 1.
-Norm Small led the North Carolina State League with 25 home runs and 115 RBI.
+Mooresville's Norm Small led the North Carolina State League with both 25 home runs and 115 RBI.

 On May 28, 1941, the Moors released future Baseball Hall of Fame member Hoyt Wilhelm, who had not appeared in a game after signing with the team on May 7, 1941, just four days out of high school.
 Wilhelm would return to the Moors for three seasons of play, beginning in 1942.

 The 1941 Mooresville Moors again advanced to the North Carolina State League finals.
-The Moors ended the 1941 regular season with a record of 57–43, placing 3rd in the league standings under manager Ginger Watts, finishing 13.0 games behind the 1st place Kannapolis Towelers.
+The Moors ended the 1941 regular season with a record of 57–43, placing third in the league standings under manager Ginger Watts, finishing 13.0 games behind the first place Kannapolis Towelers.
 The Mooresville Moors defeated the Kannapolis Towelers 3 games to 1 in the playoffs to advance.
-In the Finals, the Salisbury Giants and Mooresville Moors series went to 7 games, with Salisbury winning the championship.
+In the Finals, the Salisbury Giants and Mooresville Moors series went to seven games, with Salisbury winning the championship.

-The Moors finished in a tie for 2nd place in the 1942 North Carolina State League regular season.
-Mooresville ended the season with a record of 61–39 record under John Hicks, who returned, as Mooresville finished 4.0 games behind the 1st place Concord Weavers in the regular season.
+The Moors finished in a tie for second place in the 1942 North Carolina State League regular season, with a future Baseball Hall of Fame pitcher on the roster.
+Mooresville ended the season with a record of 61–39 record under John Hicks, who returned, as Mooresville finished 4.0 games behind the first place Concord Weavers in the regular season.
 In the Playoffs, the Landis Senators swept Mooresville in three games.
-Norm Small led the league with 32 home runs and 107 RBI and pitcher Harry Jordan had 179 strikeouts to lead the league.
 At age 19, Baseball Hall of Fame member Hoyt Wilhelm pitched the first of his three seasons for Mooresville in 1942, finishing with a 10–3 record and a 4.25 ERA.
 After the 1942 season, the North Carolina State League suspended play due to World War II.
+Norm Small again led the North Carolina State League with both 32 home runs and 107 RBI.
+Mooresville pitcher Harry Jordan had 179 strikeouts to lead the league.